BavYash/AverageNumber/README.md

-## AverageNumber
+### Average Number
-Average This is the arithmetic mean, and is calculated by adding a group of numbers and then dividing by the count of those numbers.
+#### Average is the arithmetic mean, and is calculated by adding a group of numbers and then dividing by the count of those numbers.
 For example, the average of 2, 3, 3, 5, 7, and 10 is 30 divided by 6, which is 5.
 ---
 #### Case1
 ```Javascript